Lennartstachowiak/maze-runner-api/README.md

 # Maze runner backend

+## Overview

+This is the backend for https://github.com/Lennartstachowiak/maze-runner-website.
+Here the user authentication and authorisation is handled, the maze and user data is managed, the data is handled with the database, algorithms are executed and mazes are generated.

+## Installation

-## Flask
+### Flask

-Create a venv in api_folder -> `python3 -m venv venv` Start venv with -> `source venv/bin/activate`
+Create a virtual enviorment (venv) -> `python3 -m venv venv` Start venv with -> `source venv/bin/activate`
-For flask command set flask with -> `export FLASK_APP=run` Install packages for virtual enviorment -> `pip install -r requirements.txt`
+Install packages for virtual enviorment -> `pip install -r requirements.txt` For flask commands set flask with -> `export FLASK_APP=run`

 ## Create database

-Currently the database is sqlite

-migrate should already pre set the database
+Migration should already pre set the database

 If not run this command:

 - `flask db init`